Apply

 Overview

-Our unique, international, limited-residency program was developed and directed by Robert Lyons for the engaged professional investigating art, documentary practice, and the photo-based book.
+Our program is an international, low-residency program directed by Michael Vahrenwald for engaged professionals investigating art, documentary practice, and the photo-based book.

-Our innovative program is designed for both mature individuals with established experience in the field and recent graduates who wish to further their practices.
-It differentiates itself from other programs by coupling intensive on-campus sessions in the summer with traveling spring and fall sessions.
+This program is designed for both individuals with established experience in the field and recent graduates who wish to further their practice.
+Students can earn an MFA while maintaining a career and commitments at home.
+It differentiates itself from other programs by coupling intensive, on-campus sessions in the summer with domestic and international travel sessions in the fall and spring.
+Throughout the program, students work one-on-one with a faculty advisor.

 Quick Facts